angeluriot/angeluriot/README.md

 # 👦 About me

 Hi!
 I'm a software engineering student at **[Polytech Paris-Saclay](https://www.polytech.universite-paris-saclay.fr/)** in France.
 My favorite fields are software development, computer graphics, web development and machine learning.
-I'm looking for a 6 month internship for 2023 to complete my engineering course.
+I'm open to any opportunities.

 More informations on my website: **[angeluriot.com](https://www.angeluriot.com/)**